Parish Council Financial Matters

 Community Infrastructure Levy

-During 2015/16, £21,413.20 was collected within the parish area for Community Infrastructure Levy (CIL).
-In line with Government legislation, the parish is entitled to 15% of this receipt.
-Therefore, as a result of the development at Badminton Road Methodist Church, D&BH PC received £3,211.98 from South Gloucestershire Council.
+Community Infrastructure Levy (CIL) is a charge on new planning permissions for developments.
+Under the legislation, South Gloucestershire Council has a duty to pass a percentage of CIL funds received onto the Town and Parish Councils from the areas where the funds are generated.
 CIL funds can be spent on the provision, improvement, replacement, operation or maintenance of infrastructure or anything else that is concerned with addressing the demands that development places on it.
-D&BH PC has a duty to report details of CIL receipts annually, and this report is detailed below.
+D&BH PC has a duty to report details of CIL receipts annually.

 All invoices received for payment are authorised at a meeting of full Council.
 These payments can be viewed by following the appropriate link below.
 For further information on any financial matters, please refer to the Parish Council Minutes or contact the Clerk to the Council.